Coral-Ann/CV/README.md

 A Levels x 3

 **Queen Elizabeth II School** (2002 - 2007)
-GCSEs x 9.5 (including maths, english, and sciences)
+GCSEs x 9.5 (including Maths, English, and Sciences)

 Hobbies
 -------

 **Art**
-Whilst I no longer work as a Freelance Artist, I continue to love and enjoy designing in my spare time.
+Whilst I no longer work as a Freelance Artist, I continue to love designing in my spare time.
 My preferred mediums are usually digital or with watercolours.
-You can have a look at some samples of my work [here](https://www.coralbakerart.com), I'm replacing this with my own website soon.
+You can have a look at some samples of my work [here](https://www.coralbakerart.com), I'm replacing this with my own website soon!

 **Kayaking**
 Growing up on the Isle of Man meant I had constant watersporting oppurtunities, my choice always being kayaking.
-When able I always jump at the chance to spend time out on the water, having recently spent time in the lake district doing just that.
+When able I always jump at the chance to spend time out on the water, having recently been in the lake district doing just that.

 **Gaming**
 I love a range of games for their masterful story-telling and fun mechanics, and for me is a great team activity that involves constant puzzles and quick-thinking.
 Here's some of my all-time favourites: